 Please note that some of our clinicians are part time so not all of the them will be available every day.

-We offer improved access appointments on Monday, Tuesday and Wednesday mornings between 7am and 8am and Monday and Tuesday evenings between 6.30pm and 8pm.
-We also offer selected weekend appointments, please contact reception for further details.
+GP appointments are normally offered on Monday, Tuesday and Wednesday mornings between 7am and 8am and on Monday and Tuesday evenings between 6.30pm and 8pm.
+Selected weekend appointments are also available.
+Appointments may be face to face or telephone appointments.

-These appointments are available to be pre-booked and we hope that these appointments will be beneficial to those patients who have difficulty attending during normal surgery hours.
+These appointments can be pre-booked in advance and we hope that these appointments will be beneficial to patients who have difficulty attending during normal surgery hours.

-Please note that as these clinics are run outside of normal surgery open hours, if you have an appointment booked, please go to waiting room 3 (which is located at the back of the surgery towards the back of the Cherry Tree car park).
-There is a machine to book in so that the doctor knows that you have arrived, once you have done this please take a seat and wait to be called.
-If you encounter any problems using the booking in machine please do take a seat anyway as the doctor will normally call all patients booked into the clinic at their allotted time even if they are not marked as arrived on the system.
+Please note that as these clinics are run outside of normal surgery open hours, if you have an appointment booked, please go to one of the automated booking in machines and use this to let the clinician know that you have arrived.
+Once you have done this please take a seat in the correct area and wait to be called.
+There is a poster on the reception door detailing which waiting room is correct for the clinic that you are attending.
+If you encounter any problems using the booking in machine please do take a seat anyway as the clinician will normally call all patients booked into the clinic at their allotted time even if they are not marked as arrived on the system.

 Emergency Care Practitioners, Nurse Practitioners and Physicians Associates